infinitered/ir-docs/README.md

 ```

 By following this convention, you ensure that all static files and documents are correctly placed in the target repository, under docs/<<project-name>> for documents and static/<<project-name>> for static files.

+## Refreshing the credentials for the CircleCI User

+For all of this to work, the circle CI user account needs to have:
+ * **READ** access to the Source Repo (e.g. `ignite`, `reactotron`, etc.), AND
+ * **WRITE** access to `ir-docs`

+> [!Note]
+> If you see errors related to credentials, it's likely that one of these permissions has expired.

+> [!Tip]
+> * If a `pull` fails then it's probably the source repo that needs to be re-authed.
+> * If a `push` fails then it's probably `ir-docs` that needs to be re-authed.

+### A. Checking permissions for the CircleCI bot:
+1. Browse to the settings page for the repo that has the issue
+2. Open the `Collaborations & Teams` page
+3. Under `Manage Access` check that the Circle CI Bot has the correct role:
+   * Source repo: _at least_ `Read`
+   * `ir-docs`: `Write`
+4. Browse to the settings page for the `ir-docs` repo
+5. Open the `Collaborations & Teams` page
+6. Check that the CircleCI bot has write access to the `ir-docs` repo

+> [!Note]
+> The source repo may have other CI tasks that require the bot to have a higher level of access.
+Please verify the requirements before making changes.

+> [!Tip]
+> At the time of writing, the circleCI bot appears as `Infinite Red CircleCI User`

+### B. Re-Authing the CircleCI bot

+1. (optional) Open an incognito tab
+2. Sign in to circle CI using Github authentication
+    * use the ci@infinite.red user account (password in the IR 1Password vault)
+3. Browse to the ignite project and open project settings
+4. Under “SSH keys” delete the “User Key”
+5. Add a new user key (will add the ci@infinite.red credential to the project)
+    * You will be asked to re-auth here — use the ci@infinite.red credentials
+    * After you sign in It’ll kick you back to the top of the menu
+    * Browse back to `SSH keys -> Add user` key and click the button again
+6. Congratulations, you have completed the task! 🍾🎉